intmus/inttheory19-20/_02-int-scales-keys/a1-intervals.md

 Interval *quality* is difficult to examine without beginning to think about our concept of tonality and keys, because it is designed to describe tonal intervals.
 One of the most common and straightforward methods for finding interval *quality* requires a strong familiarity with the twelve major scales:

-**Please remember that each of the following steps only works if you use a "relative" (as opposed to "absolute") pitch labeling system such as the moveable-do solfege system as described in [Unit 1b]({{ site.baseurl }}/01-pitches-clefs/b1-labelingpitches.html).**
+### Finding an interval

+1. Find the size of the interval by counting through the letter between the two pitches.
+  - Remember that you must include the starting and ending pitches in your counting.
+  - Remember that size is independent of quality, so none of the following steps will affect the interval size.
-1. When looking at an interval, consider the bottom pitch of the interval as `do` of a major scale.
+1. To being finding the quality of the interval, consider the bottom pitch of the interval as the tonic of a major scale.
-1. If the top pitch of the interval is a note that naturally exists in that major scale, it is either a major or perfect interval.
-Whether major or perfect depends on the *size*.
+1. If the top pitch of the interval is a note that naturally exists in the major scale built off the lower pitch, it is either a major or perfect interval, depending on the *size* of the interval.
-  - Unisons, fourths, fifths, and octaves occur naturally as *perfect* intervals within the major scale.
+  - Unisons, fourths, fifths, and octaves occur naturally in the major scale as *perfect* intervals.
-  - Seconds, thirds, sixths, and sevenths occur naturally as *major* intervals within the major scale.
+  - Seconds, thirds, sixths, and sevenths occur naturally in the major scale as *major* intervals.
 1. Any alteration from the basic major and perfect intervals can then be labeled by looking at the direction of alteration and the number of half-steps that the interval was altered.
   - If the original interval is *perfect*:
     - Raising the interval by a half-step creates an *augmented* interval.